Houston puts win streak on the line against New York

 LINE: Astros favored by 1 1/2 runs; over/under is 8 runs

-BOTTOM LINE: The Astros enter the game as winners of their last four games.
+BOTTOM LINE: The Astros enter the matchup as winners of their last five games.

 The Associated Press created this story using technology provided by HERO Sports, and data from Sportradar.